WebsterSweden/Lexicon_NET/Assignment_2_Arena_Fighter/ArenaFighter1/README.md

 * Round – one round of dice rolling; should correspond to a post in the battle log

 ### Resources:
-* https://app.pluralsight.com/library/courses/csharp-fundamentals-dev/table-of-contents <br />(Focus on 'Working with Classes and Objects' and ' and 'Object-oriented Programming with C#')
+* https://app.pluralsight.com/library/courses/csharp-fundamentals-dev/table-of-contents <br />(Focus on 'Working with Classes and Objects' and 'Object-oriented Programming with C#')
 * https://app.pluralsight.com/library/courses/encapsulation-solid/table-of-contents <br />(the 'Encapsulation' chapter)

 ### Subjects Covered: